Key Concepts

 , Datastores

 , and other resources within the system.
-Contextual AI uses Tenants
+Contextual AI uses Workspaces

-to organize and manage resources, with API keys associated with specific tenants.
+to organize and manage resources, with API keys associated with specific workspaces.